SRILEKHA86/AI---POWERED-EMOTIONAL-JOURNAL/README.md

 HTML – Structuring the web pages
 CSS – Styling for a modern and elegant UI
 Bootstrap – Enhancing responsiveness and layout

 🎨 Features
-✅ Emotion Logging – Users can select and save their emotions ✅ Sentiment Analysis – AI-powered emotional insights
-✅ Personalized Recommendations – Tailored suggestions based on mood history ✅ User-Friendly UI – Simple and intuitive design
-✅ Mobile Responsive – Works seamlessly on all devices
+1.Emotion Logging – Users can select and save their emotions 2.Sentiment Analysis – AI-powered emotional insights 3.Personalized Recommendations – Tailored suggestions based on mood history 4.User-Friendly UI – Simple and intuitive design 5.Mobile Responsive – Works seamlessly on all devices

 🚀 Getting Started